 The Public Auditorium Authority of Pittsburgh and Allegheny County was incorporated on February 3, 1954, pursuant to the Public Auditorium Authorities Law, as a joint authority organized by the City of Pittsburgh (City) and Allegheny County (County).
-Effective November 1999, the Public Auditorium Authority of Pittsburgh and Allegheny County's name was legally changed to the Sports & Exhibition Authority of Pittsburgh and Allegheny County (Authority).
+Effective November 1999, the Authority's name was legally changed to the Sports & Exhibition Authority of Pittsburgh and Allegheny County (Authority).
 The Public Auditorium Authorities Law was re-codified in 2000, and the Authority is now authorized and exists under the Sports and Exhibition Authority Act.
 The Authority's term of existence extends until March 23, 2049.

 The Authority provides venues for large public assemblies, including facilities incident thereto, for the benefit of the people of the Commonwealth of Pennsylvania, by among other things, increasing their commerce and prosperity, and promoting their educational, cultural, physical, civic, social, and moral welfare.
 The Authority owns PNC Park, Heinz Field, the David L. Lawrence Convention Center (including garage and riverfront plaza), the PPG Paints Arena (including garage), the Lower Hill redevelopment site, North Shore Garage, North Shore Riverfront Park, and various associated infrastructure improvements.
 The Authority leases PNC Park and Heinz Field to Pittsburgh Associates (holder of the Pittsburgh Pirates Major League Baseball franchise) and PSSI Stadium LLC (a related entity to the holder of the Pittsburgh Steelers National Football League franchise), respectively, which operate the facilities through October 31, 2030 and February 28, 2031, respectively.
-PPG Paints Arena is subleased through June 30, 2040 to Pittsburgh Arena Operating LP (a related entity to the holder of the Pittsburgh Penguins National Hockey League franchise), which is responsible for the operation and management of that facility.
-In 2012, the former Civic Arena was demolished, and the Authority has responsibility related to the redevelopment of the site (Lower Hill redevelopment).
+PPG Paints Arena is subleased through June 30, 2040 to Pittsburgh Arena Operating LP (a related entity to the holder of the Pittsburgh Penguins National Hockey League franchise).
+The teams are responsible for the daily operation, management and maintenance of the sports facilities.
 The Authority oversees management of the David L. Lawrence Convention Center (Convention Center), North Shore Garage, and North Shore Riverfront Park.